Field-driven transition from quantum spin liquid to magnetic order in triangular-lattice antiferromagnets: Spin structure factor

 The leading-order large-$N$ contribution to the dynamic susceptibility is given by Fig.~\ref{sfcfeyn}~(b), \beq \chi^{\alpha\beta}(P) = \frac{1}{\beta \mathcal V}\sum_{K}\Tr\left[J^\alpha(P) G_\Psi(K) J^\beta(-P)G_\Psi(K+P)\right]. \eeq Due to the presence of a gap closing the boson spectrum, the spinon Green's functions are singular at the momentum $\boldsymbol k = 0$.
 This singularity is related to the Bose-Einstein condensate through the condensate Green's function.

 In the disordered phase, the spin structure factor is dominated by a two-spinon continuum characteristic of a gapped spin liquid [Fig.~\ref{structureExtra}~(a)].
 The situation becomes more complicated in the ordered phase.
 It is straightforward to see that the presence of the condensate leads to a single-spinon-pole spectral response in the leading-order spin susceptibility.
 The leading-order mean-field theory, therefore, leads to spurious spin dynamics.
-Refs.~\onlinecite{ghioldi18,zhang22} showed that this artifact of the leading large-N expansion can be controllably eliminated by considering diagrams that are on appearance of lower order in $1/N$ but contributes to higher order due to the presence of the condensate.
+References~\onlinecite{ghioldi18,zhang22} showed that this artifact of the leading large-$N$ expansion can be controllably eliminated by considering diagrams that appear to be higher order in $1/N$ but contributes to lower orders due to the presence of the condensate.
 The higher-order sister diagram of Fig.~\ref{sfcfeyn}(b) is Fig.~\ref{sfcfeyn}(c) which includes the fully-dressed RPA propagator for the fluctuations and yields single spinon poles with precisely the opposite sign and cancels the spurious pole from the leading-order diagram \cite{zhang22}.
 Without going into the specifics of these calculations, we show the resulting isotropic spin structure factor, $S(\omega,\boldsymbol k) =\sum_\alpha S^{\alpha\alpha}(\omega,\boldsymbol k)$, for $\kappa=1$ in Fig.~\ref{structure}.
 In Fig.\ref{structureExtra}~(b), the spinon gap is not yet closed for $\kappa=0.2$ and $|\boldsymbol h|/J = 3$ but it is small.
-In these two figures, we can see a two-spinon continuum that is a hallmark of the spin-liquid phase, but, the spectrum is spin-split due to the presence of the Zeeman field.
+In Fig.~\ref{structureExtra}, we can see the two-spinon continuum that is a hallmark of the spin-liquid phase, but, the spectra are spin-split due to the presence of the Zeeman field.